 - We will provide a selection of fresh fruit in all Catering units.
 Seasonal fruit will be stocked in preference to out of season fruit.

 - We engage with suppliers to ensure that where seasonal produce is available from the local area, that is our preferred choice.
 One vegetable supplier is based in New Spitalfields Market and their aim when possible is to buy locally grown and UK produce.
 Since July 2015 we have been working with a Kent based supplier who sources local produce from farms in his area.
 Visits to farms have been arranged by our suppliers to provide us with an opportunity to meet the famers and see how our food is being produced.

-- Since December 2012, our fruit and vegetable supplier has marked area of origin on all fruit and vegetable delivery notes to ensure that we can make informed choice on where our products are coming from and allow us to increase the amount of seasonal and local produce when it is available, we currently monitor this.
-In the year ending July 2018 we achieved 33 per cent of fruit and vegetables being UK grown.
+- Since December 2012, our fruit and vegetable supplier has marked area of origin on all fruit and vegetable delivery notes to ensure that we can make informed choice on where our products are coming from and allow us to increase the amount of seasonal and local produce when it is available.

-- We offer vegetarian alternatives in all of our catering outlets and actively promote the value in both sustainability and health of a vegetarian diet.
+- We offer vegetarian and vegan alternatives in all of our catering outlets and actively promote the value in both sustainability and health of a vegetarian diet.
 We actively support Vegetarian Week and run healthy eating campaigns throughout the academic year.
 In October 2019 PETA (People for the Ethical Treatment of Animals) named us as one of the top 20 universities for vegan food provision.